Centralized traffic control: Background

 Where traffic density warranted it, multiple tracks could be provided, each with a timetable-defined flow of traffic which would eliminate the need for frequent single track-style "meets."
 Trains running counter to this flow of traffic would still require train orders, but other trains would not.
 This system was further automated by the use of Automatic Block Signaling and interlocking towers which allowed for efficient and failsafe setting of conflicting routes at junctions and that kept trains following one another safely separated.
 However, any track that supported trains running bi-directionally, even under ABS protection, would require further protection to avoid the situation of two trains approaching each other on the same section of track.
 Such a scenario not only represents a safety hazard, but also would require one train to reverse direction to the nearest passing point.

 Before the advent of CTC there were a number of solutions to this problem that did not require the construction of multiple single direction tracks.
 Many western railroads used an automatic system called absolute permissive block (APB), where trains entering a stretch of single track would cause all of the opposing signals between there and the next passing point to "tumble down" to a Stop position thus preventing opposing trains from entering.
-In areas of higher traffic density, sometimes bi-directional operation would be established between manned interlocking towers.
+In areas of higher traffic density, sometimes bi-directional operation would be established between staffed interlocking towers.
 Each section of bi-directional track would have a traffic control lever associated with it to establish the direction of traffic on that track.
 Often, both towers would need to set their traffic levers in the same way before a direction of travel could be established.
 Block signals in the direction of travel would display according to track conditions and signals against the flow of traffic would always be set to their most restrictive aspect.
 Furthermore, no train could be routed into a section of track against its flow of traffic and the traffic levers would not be able to be changed until the track section was clear of trains.
 Both APB and manual traffic control would still require train orders in certain situations, and both required trade-offs between human operators and granularity of routing control.